 We should never share information about a student without first telling them.
 Ideally, we would receive their consent, though there are certain situations when information must always be shared with another member of staff and / or a parent.
 This is particularly the case when a pupil is under 16 and/or in danger of harm.
-It is always advisable to share disclosures with a colleague, usually the DSL, the nursing team or the Senior Deputy Headmaster.
+It is always advisable to share disclosures with a colleague, usually the DSL, the nursing team or a member of the SMT.
 This helps to: